 See below for hiking, music, and poetry.
 Additionally, join us for:

-- Coffee & Conservation—At these regularly scheduled Wednesday morning sessions, Executive Director Eric Arnold discusses the latest developments in Hale’s conservation efforts, what partnership with Dover and Westwood looks like, and how Hale is amplifying the impact of the towns’ investment through private philanthropy.
+- Coffee & Conservation—At these regularly scheduled Wednesday morning sessions, from 7:30–8:30 AM, Executive Director Eric Arnold discusses the latest developments in Hale’s conservation efforts, what partnership with Dover and Westwood looks like, and how Hale is amplifying the impact of the towns’ investment through private philanthropy.

 - Volunteer Days, Senior Soirées, Story Walks® and more also happen throughout the year.

 Contact Jocelyn if you would like to learn more about sponsorship opportunities for your organization.
-You can learn more about sponsorship levels and submit your donation by mail using Hale’s Event Series Sponsorship Form, or click the button below to make your contribution right now.
+You can read more about these and submit your donation by mail using Hale’s Event Series Sponsorship Forms (coming soon), or click a sponsorship opportunity below to make your contribution right now.

 Westwood Community Trails

 Sponsored by Westwood's Department of Public Works and its Recreation Department, guided by its Pedestrian and Bicycle Safety Committee, and administered by Hale, Westwood Community Trails invites residents to explore the town’s trails and learn more about their importance to the community.
-Monthly guided hikes (typically on Saturday mornings) last about two hours, vary in distance and topography, and explore a number of areas at Hale and beyond.
+Monthly guided hikes (typically at 10 AM on Saturdays) last about two hours, vary in distance and topography, and explore a number of areas at Hale and beyond.
 No registration is required, just show up!
-To learn more, email coordinator Rich de Reyna at firstname.lastname@example.org.
+To learn more, email coordinator Rich de Reyna at email@example.com.

 - Sat.
 June 3—In June, we'll explore Lowell Woods, starting from the end of Sandy Valley Road in Westwood.
 This relaxing 3-mile hike is on mostly flat terrain.